AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/lua_vs_flow.md

 If you can package your code into a dynamically linked library, you may be able to make Lua bindings for your functions, which you can call from your game's Lua environment.
 Or, you may be able to use the LuaJIT FFI library to call the C functions directly from your Lua code.
 For details, see ~{ Calling C code from Lua }~ and its sub-topics.

-Alternatively, you may be able to use the native plug-in APIs exposed by the Stingray engine to write your own engine-level plug-in.
-This currently requires access to the Stingray source repositories; contact an Autodesk representative for details.
-See also the [Stingray Developer Help](http://www.autodesk.com/stingray-help?contextId=DEVELOPER_HOME).
+Alternatively, you may be able to use the native plug-in APIs exposed by the interactive engine to write your own engine-level plug-in.
+See ~{ The Interactive Plug-in SDK }~.